 OUR BOAT ROCKFISHER

-We've spread our nets as our fishing boat Rockfisher takes to the seas.
-In 2019 Mitch and Rockfish took a very exciting step towards a commercial fishing alliance to supply our own restaurants, something that been one of Mitch’s goals since opening the first Rockfish in Dartmouth in 2010.
+It's been one of Mitch’s goals since opening the first Rockfish in Dartmouth in 2010, to have his own boat landing fish for the restaurants.
 'Being able to catch and cook our own fish and bring it from sea to plate each day is unique for a seafood restaurant group and we are delighted to be able to offer this experience to our customers.
 Our beautiful blue boat Rockfisher takes to the seas all the way along England's Seafood Coast and up to Dorset, we cook up her entire daily catch and serve it to you by lunchtime.
 With the entire daily catch from Rockfisher in addition to the fish we source from Brixham Fish Market and elsewhere, we now have such an incredible selection and variety to offer'.

 Mitch says ‘With a beautiful boat and the infectious enthusiasm from Skipper Nick it’s a very exciting partnership, bringing fish of such great quality ourselves direct to our customers on the same day and with close to zero food miles, it really is a dream come true for us.
 Nick shares the same ethos as we do when it comes to quality and sustainability.
 I think there is something unique and truly wonderful about fish restaurants working directly with fishermen, it's so important to be as close to the source as possible.
 As we have grown we have built a facility in Brixham to handle the whole catch directly from the boat to prepare it and send it daily to our restaurant”.